kubernetes/enhancements/keps/sig-node/5507-container-oom-resource-controls/README.md

 ### Goals

-- Add a per-container `oomKillMode` field to allow container-level OOM behavior configuration
+- Add a per-container allowlist (`resourceControls`) to set `memory.oom.group`
-- Maintain full backward compatibility with the existing `singleProcessOOMKill` kubelet configuration during migration
+- Maintain backward compatibility with the existing `singleProcessOOMKill` kubelet flag as a node-level default
+- Validate allowed controls and values to keep the API safe and predictable
+- Provide clear user experience on unsupported environments (e.g., Windows, cgroup v1) through explicit validation errors

 ### Non-Goals

 - Provide cgroups v1 and Windows support
 - Pod-level/WholePod OOM behavior is out of scope; we may revisit it based on demand and feedback from operators.
+- Arbitrary cgroup knobs beyond `memory.oom.group`
+- Preventing kernel OOM itself (e.g., using PSI-driven eviction or other proactive memory management)
+- Scheduler changes to account for cgroup version

 ## Proposal

-Add an `oomKillMode` field to the Container specification in the core v1 API.
-This design choice is deliberate and based on several key considerations:
+Add a `resourceControls` field to the Container specification in the core v1 API.
+This field is an allowlist of control name/value pairs; for this KEP, only `memory.oom.group` is permitted.
+These controls are low-level runtime settings and do not affect scheduling (requests/limits).

 ### Why Container-level Configuration?